Guidelines for Adopting

 Infants and Children:

-Potential adopters with children under the age of 5 may not be approved.
+Potential adopters with children under the age of 5 will be evaluated on a case by case basis.
 Knowledge of boundaries is extremely important considering both the children could get hurt or the dog.

 If you are thinking about having a child within the first year of owning a new puppy, please consider the transitional process and additional training that may be required.
 Many dogs are returned due to parents attempting to juggle the needs of a puppy and a newborn.